If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 Enjoy many dining options, from pizza to steak.
 Search for hidden gems among the many curated shops and art galleries.

-Then cool off in the family-friendly splash pad, or take in the river view with an adult beverage in hand at one of the rooftop bars.
+Then cool off in the family-friendly splash pad, or take in the river view with an adult beverage in hand at one of the rooftop bars in Savannah.

 You will also find plenty of live music and entertainment at a variety of venues, including an outdoor amphitheater.